 Connecting and Authenticating

-Once the ActiveDirectory module is set up, you'll then begin using the Active Directory PowerShell cmdlets.
+Once the ActiveDirectory module is set up, you can then use the Active Directory PowerShell cmdlets.

-Although the cmdlets interact with different parts of AD, you'll find nearly all of them have common parameters.
+Although the cmdlets interact with different parts of AD, nearly all of them have common parameters.
 Two of those parameters are

 Connecting to a Specific Active Directory Domain Controller